Ponta Preta Lighthouse

-Farol da Ponta Preta (the Ponta Preta Lighthouse) is a lighthouse in the northwesternmost part of the island of Santiago, Cape Verde.
+Farol da Ponta Preta (the Ponta Preta Lighthouse) is a lighthouse on the northwesternmost part of the island of Santiago, Cape Verde.
 It stands on the headland Ponta Preta, 3 km northwest of the city Tarrafal.
-The lighthouse was constructed in 1889.
-Its lantern stands on a white column with a pyramidal base, in front of a small one storey building.
+The lighthouse was originally constructed in 1889.
+Its lantern stands on a new black and white tower, in front of a small one storey building.
 The lighthouse was depicted on a Cape Verdean stamp in 2004.